DevSTheDeveloper/CheckBoxOCR/ReadMe.md

 ---

 ## Integration
+(c.pdf is a sample pdf file to ensure the model runs)

 You can integrate this tool into your own automation or pipelines by calling the binary directly.
 (Replace yourfile.pdf with the image or PDF you want to use)